I-am-PUID-0/DMB_Docs/docs/deployment/docker.md

 ## 📦 Deploying DMB with Docker

-Welcome to the official Docker deployment guide for **DMB (Debrid Media Bridge)** — a powerful all-in-one container designed to streamline media management using debrid services.

 This guide will walk you through every step, from installing Docker to setting up and running the DMB container.

 Whether you're new to Docker or just need a quick refresher, you'll be up and running in no time.

 ## ✅ Prerequisites